 My tips for birth advocates

-Later that same day, someone posted in the VBAC Facts Community (6 months old and 1,000+ members strong) asking how they can get involved with birth advocacy.
-Other VFC members and myself directed them to a variety of organizations like ICAN, Improving Birth, the National Advocates for Pregnant Women, the ACLU, Legal Advocates for Birth Options and Rights (LABOR), and Human Rights in Childbirth.
-I also supplied a few tips for anyone interested in becoming a birth advocate based on my own journey:
+Someone recently posted in a group asking how they can get involved with birth advocacy.
+Other members and myself directed them to a variety of organizations like ICAN, Improving Birth, the National Advocates for Pregnant Women, the ACLU, and Human Rights in Childbirth.

 There are many roads to the same destination.
 You can advocate right now by going on message boards and simply pointing people to accurate information when they ask questions.
 Sometimes all they need is to see a little bit that suggests what they have accepted as “truth” is the opposite of what major medical organizations, public health professionals, and medical researchers support and recommend.